lensesio/fast-data-dev/connect-cluster-version/README.md

            -e HOST=<IP OR FQDN>
            landoop/fast-data-dev-connect-cluster

+Things to look out for in configuration options:

-It is **important** to give a full URL (including schema —`http://`) for schema registry.
+1. It is **important** to give a full URL (including schema —`http://`) for schema registry.
-`ID` should be unique to the Connect cluster you setup, for current and old instances.
+2. `ID` should be unique to the Connect cluster you setup, for current and old instances.
 This is because Connect stores data in Brokers and Schema Registry.
-Thus even if you destroyed a Connect cluster, its data remains in your Kafka setup.
+Thus even if you destroyed a Connect cluster, its data remain in your Kafka setup.
+3. `HOST` should be set to an IP address or domain name that other connect instances and clients can use to reach the current instance.
+We chose not to try to autodetect this IP because such a feat would fail more often than not.
+Good choices are your local network ip (e.g `10.240.0.2`) if you work inside a local network, your public ip (if you have one and want to use it) or a domain name that is resolvable by all the hosts you will use to talk to Connect.

-If you don't want to run with `--net=host` you have to expose Connect's port.
+If you don't want to run with `--net=host` you have to expose Connect's port which at default settings is `8083`.
-There is more option, `PORT`, that allows you to set Connect's port explicitly if you can't use the default `8083`.
+There a `PORT` option, that allows you to set Connect's port explicitly if you can't use the default `8083`.
 Please remember that it is important to expose Connect's port on the same port at the host.
 This is a choice we had to make for simplicity's sake.